Actify

 Weekly Async Prompt (Slack/Teams)

-💬 [Day] Prompt: [Question — specific and slightly unexpected] I'll go first: [Your answer] Drop yours in the thread whenever you get a chance this week.
+💬 [Day] question: [Something specific and slightly unexpected — not 'how was your weekend?']
+I'll go first: [Your answer] Drop yours in the thread whenever — no deadline.

-Rotate prompt types: photo, opinion, story, recommendation.
-Variety prevents staleness.
+Rotate types: photo, opinion, story, recommendation.
+Variety is what keeps people coming back.

 Live Session Invite

-Always include timezone, always mention cameras are optional, always provide an async alternative.
+Always include timezone, confirm cameras are optional, and always offer an async fallback.

-Hi [Manager], I'd like to pilot a virtual team engagement program for our remote team of [N].
-Cost: $[X]/person/month (covers [tool/activity]).
-Format: 3 async activities + 1 live session/month (30 min max).
-Expected impact: Remote teams with regular social touchpoints show 28% lower attrition (Buffer State of Remote Work, 2024).
-Pilot: 4 weeks, [N] participants.
-I'll track participation and share results.
-Happy to walk through the plan — takes 5 minutes.
+Hey [Manager], I want to try a small virtual engagement pilot for our remote team of [N] people.
+What it looks like: 3 async activities + 1 live session per month (30 min max).
+Lightweight, no new tools needed.
+Cost: $[X]/person/month.
+Why it matters: remote teams with regular social touchpoints show 28% lower attrition (Buffer State of Remote Work, 2024).
+I'd run it for 4 weeks, track participation, and share results.
+Happy to walk you through it — takes 5 minutes.

-Remote culture budget is easier to justify than in-office perks.
-Frame it as retention insurance.
+Remote culture budget is often easier to approve than in-office perks.
+Frame it as attrition insurance.

-Track async participation by counting unique thread contributors, not message volume.
+Count unique thread contributors, not message volume.
+That's your real participation number.

 Expected Results